DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/17-Estimation-Methods.md

 d) ADVANCED: Use simulation in `R` to find out how often the method of moment estimator is less the maximum observed value, ($\hat{\theta}_{MoM} < \max x$).
 Report an answer for various sizes of samples.
 You can just pick an arbitrary value for $\theta$ when you sample from the uniform.
 However, the minimum must be 0.

-\indent 2.
-Let $x_1,x_2,...,x_n$ be a simple random sample from an exponentially distributed population with parameter $\lambda$.
+2. Let $x_1,x_2,...,x_n$ be a simple random sample from an exponentially distributed population with parameter $\lambda$.
 Find $\hat{\lambda}_{MoM}$.

-\indent 3.
-Let $x_1,x_2,...,x_n$ be an iid random sample from an exponentially distributed population with parameter $\lambda$.
+3. Let $x_1,x_2,...,x_n$ be an iid random sample from an exponentially distributed population with parameter $\lambda$.
 Find $\hat{\lambda}_{MLE}$.

-\indent 4.
-It is mathematically difficult to determine if the estimators found in questions 2 and 3 are unbiased.
+4. It is mathematically difficult to determine if the estimators found in questions 2 and 3 are unbiased.
 Since the sample mean is in the denominator; mathematically we may have to work with the joint pdf.
 So instead, use simulation to get an sense of whether the method of moments estimator for the exponential distribution is unbiased.

-\indent 5.
-Find a maximum likelihood estimator for $\theta$ when $X\sim\textsf{Unif}(0,\theta)$.
+5. Find a maximum likelihood estimator for $\theta$ when $X\sim\textsf{Unif}(0,\theta)$.
 Compare this to the method of moments estimator we found.
 Hint: Do not take the derivative of the likelihood function.